thoughtram/blog/_posts/2016-03-21-template-driven-forms-in-angular-2.md

   - Custom Form Controls in Angular
   - Reactive Forms in Angular
   - Custom Validators in Angular
-  - Making your Angular apps fast
+  - Using Zones in Angular for better performance
 related_videos:
   - '189792758'
   - '189785428'